+'''

 r1lead:~ # ifconfig

+...

-vlan101 Link encap:Ethernet HWaddr 00:25:90:38:E5:22 inet addr:192.168.160.1 Bcast:192.168.160.255 Mask:255.255.255.0 inet6 addr: fe80::225:90ff:fe38:e522/64 Scope:Link UP BROADCAST RUNNING MASTER MULTICAST MTU:1500 Metric:1 RX packets:290550897 errors:0 dropped:0 overruns:0 frame:0
+vlan101 Link encap:Ethernet HWaddr 00:25:90:38:E5:22 inet addr:192.168.160.1 Bcast:192.168.160.255 Mask:255.255.255.0 inet6 addr: fe80::225:90ff:fe38:e522/64 Scope:Link UP BROADCAST RUNNING MASTER MULTICAST MTU:1500 Metric:1 RX packets:290550897 errors:0 dropped:0 overruns:0 frame:0 '''

+'''

-''' TX packets:268387414 errors:0 dropped:0 overruns:0 carrier:0 collisions:0 txqueuelen:0 RX bytes:30869741447 (29439.6 Mb) TX bytes:120262245830 (114691.0 Mb) Confirm dhcpd is running on the RLC.
+TX packets:268387414 errors:0 dropped:0 overruns:0 carrier:0 collisions:0 txqueuelen:0 RX bytes:30869741447 (29439.6 Mb) TX bytes:120262245830 (114691.0 Mb)

+'''

+Confirm dhcpd is running on the RLC.
 If dhcpd is not running, CMCs will not get their IP addresses.
 Check for errors starting dhcpd.
-If blademond failed to create the ice.conf dhcpd configuration file (/etc/dhcpd.conf.d), see "How to Make the blademond Daemon Start Over from Scratch" on page 122.
+If blademond failed to create the ice.conf dhcpd configuration file (/etc/dhcpd.conf.d), see "Restarting the blademond Daemon" on page 150.

 Verify proper CMC configuration.
 The CMC is configured for its rack number and slot number.
 If they are not configured correctly, multiple CMCs can be configured the same way resulting in problems.
 This can also result in the ice.conf dhcp configuration file being corrupted.
 You may need a USB serial cable to fix the CMCs if this is the case.

+One troubleshooting approach is to run tcpdump on the RLC, as follows:

+'''

-One troubleshooting approach is to run tcpdump on the RLC, as follows: usr/sbin/tcpdump -i bond0 -s600 -nn -vv -e -t -l -p broadcast and src port 68 and dst port 67 Watch the DHCP requests over several minutes.
+usr/sbin/tcpdump -i bond0 -s600 -nn -vv -e -t -l -p broadcast and src port 68 and dst port 67

+'''

+Watch the DHCP requests over several minutes.
 If you see the same Client Identifier being requested by more than one MAC address, you are in a situation where the CMCs are not configured correctly.

-Verify that the RLC is properly configured in the switch (see "Configure Switches for a Rack Leader Controller (RLC)" on page 127).
-See "r1lead Configured with vlan1/vlan2 and Not vlan101" on page 122.
+Verify that the RLC is properly configured in the switch (see "Troubleshooting a Rack Leader Controller (RLC) With Misconfigured Switch Information" on page 155).

 Confirm the wiring rules.
-See "Switch Wiring Rules" on page 129.
+See "Switch Wiring Rules" on page 157.

 If you moved some CMCs from one RLC number to another and you already adjusted the rack and slot number in the CMC, The switch likely does not know about the changes.
 The CMCs are likely "lost" in the wrong VLAN, potentially a VLAN that is no longer in use.
 For example, if you had the CMCs served by the r3lead RLC but decided to decommission r3lead and move the CMCs to r1lead instead this situation could arise.
 In this case, the switch must be reconfigured.
 Use the switchconfig command to configure the ports connected to those CMCs for head.
 The system admin controller (SAC) cmcdetectd daemon will move them to the correct ultimate location.

-You need to know the MACs of the CMC embedde Linux for this, so perhaps record this when you change the slot/rack number in the CMC.
-Hint: dbdump may still have the information depending on how you removed the RLC. '''
+You need to know the MACs of the CMC embedded Linux for this, so perhaps record this when you change the slot/rack number in the CMC.
+Hint: dbdump may still have the information depending on how you removed the RLC.